 Famed for its illustrious diamond excavating, the earliest discovery known to have come in 1871.
-However, the significant first sighting was made in 1866 on a farm called De Kalk.
+However, the first significant sighting was made in 1866 on a farm called De Kalk.
 The estate owned by Daniel Jacobs, located near Hopetown, was where the first diamond is said to have been discovered.
 The 21.25-carat diamond that later became known as Eureka marked the beginning of the diamond rush in South Africa.
 Today, you can find the gemstone in Kimberley at the Mine Museum.
 Many, over the years, have flaunted the country to enrich themselves.
 And the wealthy Kimberley big hole is a known genesis to some of the country’s affluent personalities, such as Cecil Rhodes and Barney Barnato.

 Thanks to its new viewing podiums, the deepest artificial crater is a memoir of the Diamond Rush in South Africa.
-The Kimberley hole provides a fascinating perspective on life in the ancient following Erasmus Jacobs‘ discovery in 1866.
+The Kimberley hole provides a fascinating perspective on life in ancient times following Erasmus Jacobs‘ discovery in 1866.
 When digging ceased in 1914, a 214-meter chasm was left yawning and termed the Big Hole.
 Visitors can experience a trip into the mine and also walk through the town.
-The Big Hole is an excellent opportunity for visitors to learn about the polished gemstones, structure and mining procedures.
+The Big Hole is an excellent opportunity for visitors to learn about polished gemstones, structure, and mining procedures.

 The Mine Museum clutches the town’s history in a distinctive splendid gemstone first discovered by Erasmus Jacobs in 1866.
-The 21.25-carat diamond weighing 4.2g is an emblem of the Kimberley mining industry and worth checking out.
-Flaunted as the world’s best open-air museum, the Mine Museum is situated next to the Big Hole and a must-visit during your time in Northern Cape.
+The 21.25-carat diamond weighing 4.2g is an emblem of the Kimberley mining industry and is worth checking out.
+Flaunted as the world’s best open-air museum, the Mine Museum is situated next to the Big Hole and is a must-visit during your time in the Northern Cape.

 Also read: Best things to do in the Northern Cape

-One of the acmes of my trip to the Northern Cape, the revered Hartswater Wine Cellar, is an excellent opportunity to savor the country’s finest breweries.
+One of the acmes of my trip to the Northern Cape, the revered Hartswater Wine Cellar, is an excellent opportunity to savour the country’s finest breweries.
 The cellar that first produced wine in 1977 following a harvest of grapes in the area is a beautiful evening itinerary.
 Visitors are treated to extensive tours of the vineyards and also learn how the wine is made.
 Visitors can also purchase bottles to take home.

 Enjoy the tranquil environment on one of the country’s famous cruise ships.
 DaRiva is an idyllic cruise with amenities such as a fully equipped kitchen with a freezer, stove, fridge, and hot water.
 In addition, the extensive deck has a barbeque area and a skipper at your disposal.
 Visitors also have 50km of fishing waters with assorted birdlife.
 And if you get lucky, you will spot Vaal River’s version of the Big Five; the African Fish Eagle, the Otter, Goliath Heron, Iguana, and the Giant Kingfisher.

 Designed by Fergus Carstairs Rodgers in 1899, the town hall of Kimberley is one of the country’s standout architectural ingenuity that is worth a visit.
 The regal structure sited on Old Main Street was constructed before the Anglo-Boer War.
-The cream and white color make it noticeable from a distance.
+The cream and white colours make it noticeable from a distance.
 Visitors can also access the town hall by taking an affordable tram and a remarkable experience.
 The route also connects to other spots in Kimberley if you wish to continue your tour.

-For those that fancy the dark and elements, a visit to one of the country’s paranormal quarters is a worthwhile itinerary.
+For those who fancy the dark and elements, a visit to one of the country’s paranormal quarters is a worthwhile itinerary.
 Rudd House was constructed in the 1880s as a four-roomed house.
 However, the estate has undergone frequent renovations to become a sprawling veranda-clad manor.
-Aliased as the Bungalow, the Rudd House was built where Daniel Rudd was known to stay.
+Aliased the Bungalow, the Rudd House was built where Daniel Rudd was known to stay.
 Daniel Rudd was a known associate of Cecil John Rhodes, and the two founded Gold Fields of South Africa LTD. There are claims of a wailing baby in the nursery, cluttering cutlery in the kitchen, breaking glass, and a ghost in the red room.